Tournaments, Contestant Heterogeneity and Performance: Results

 \section{Results}

 In this section, we present the results of our empirical analysis.
-In Section \ref{subsec:cont_het}, we show how skill disparities between contestants affect individual performance and contest outcomes.
-We present robustness checks in Section \ref{subsec:robustnes}.
+Section \ref{subsec:cont_het} shows how skill disparities between contestants affect individual performance and contest outcomes.
 In Section \ref{subsec:ect}, we show how a head start for the lower-ability contestant affects the individual performance of all contestants.
-In Section \ref{subsec:spill}, we investigate spillover effects across stages of a tournament.
+In Section \ref{subsec:spill}, we investigate shadow effects across stages of a tournament.